Oil and Gas

 Can I work offshore without previous experience?

-Apply for Oil and Gas Oil Rig Jobs with Orion Group
+Apply for Oil Rig Jobs with Orion Group

 Whether you’re new to offshore work or an experienced rig specialist looking for your next rotation, Orion can help you take the next step.

-Browse our latest oil rig jobs or register your CV to get updates on new offshore opportunities straight to your inbox.
+Browse our latest oil and gas vacancies or register your CV to get job alerts, straight to your inbox.